-This brief literature review focuses on the elements of the main hypothesis guiding the EGRP study: that Department Heads can coach their teachers to improve the teaching of reading, backed by limited coaching for the DH, supported by the provision of training for the teachers and DHs, and appropriate LTSMs.
+This brief literature review examines the key elements of the main hypothesis underpinning the EGRP study: that Department Heads can effectively coach their teachers to enhance the teaching of reading, with limited coaching provided to the DHs themselves, supported by training for both teachers and DHs, alongside the provision of appropriate LTSMs.

-International literature emphasises the crucial role of teachers in student learning and school effectiveness, often overlooked by school effectiveness research (White & Barber 1997).
-School success has traditionally been linked to resource levels and quality learning materials in the developing world (Levin & Lockheed 1993).
-However, over the past two decades, there has been growing recognition of the teacher's central role in school success and failure (Day 2013).
-Increasing interest is in how teachers transfer workshop knowledge and skills into classroom practice (Dadds 1994; Gabriel 2005; Germuth 2018).
-Research indicates that teachers need help to apply what they learn in workshops to their classrooms, with limited adoption of new knowledge and skills.
-Germuth (2018: 78) explains that teachers may learn new knowledge and skills but rarely apply this new knowledge.
+International literature highlights the critical role of teachers in student learning and school effectiveness, a factor often overlooked in school effectiveness research (White & Barber, 1997).
+Traditionally, school success in the developing world has been associated with the availability of resources and quality learning materials (Levin & Lockheed, 1993).
+However, over the past two decades, there has been growing recognition of teachers' pivotal role in both the success and failure of schools (Day, 2013).
+Increasing attention is paid to how teachers translate workshop-acquired knowledge and skills into classroom practice (Dadds, 1994; Gabriel, 2005; Germuth, 2018).
+Research suggests that teachers often struggle to implement what they learn in workshops, with limited uptake of new knowledge and skills.
+Germuth (2018: 78) notes that while teachers may acquire new knowledge and skills, they rarely put this knowledge into practice.